awsdocs/amazon-s3-developer-guide/doc_source/disaster-recovery-resiliency.md

 ## Encryption of Amazon S3 backups<a name="backup-encryption"></a>

 If you are storing backups using Amazon S3, the encryption of your backups depends on the configuration of those buckets\.
 Amazon S3 provides a way to set the default encryption behavior for an S3 bucket\.
 You can set default encryption on a bucket so that all objects are encrypted when they are stored in the bucket\.
 The default encryption supports keys stored in AWS KMS \(SSE\-KMS\)\.
-For more information, see [ Amazon S3 Default Encryption for S3 Buckets](bucket-encryption.md)\.
+For more information, see [ Amazon S3 default encryption for S3 buckets](bucket-encryption.md)\.